zariuq/sandbox-runtime/README.md

 #### Network Configuration

-Uses an **allow-only pattern** - all network access is denied by default.
+Uses an **allow-only pattern** by default - all network access is denied unless explicitly allowed.

+- `network.allowAll` - Allow ALL network connections except those explicitly denied (boolean, default: false).
+When true, `allowedDomains` is ignored. **WARNING**: This significantly reduces security - use with caution.
 - `network.allowedDomains` - Array of allowed domains (supports wildcards like `*.example.com`).
 Empty array = no network access.
+Ignored when `allowAll` is true.
-- `network.deniedDomains` - Array of denied domains (checked first, takes precedence over allowedDomains)
+- `network.deniedDomains` - Array of denied domains (checked first, takes precedence over `allowedDomains` and `allowAll`)
+- `network.blockPrivateIPs` - Block connections to private IP ranges: localhost (127.0.0.0/8), private networks (10.0.0.0/8, 172.16.0.0/12, 192.168.0.0/16), and link-local including cloud metadata endpoints (169.254.0.0/16). **Recommended when using `allowAll`** (boolean, default: false)
 - `network.allowUnixSockets` - Array of Unix socket paths that can be accessed (macOS only)
 - `network.allowLocalBinding` - Allow binding to local ports (boolean, default: false)

+> **⚠️ SECURITY WARNING - IP Bypass Vulnerability**
+>
+> When using `allowAll: true`, domain-based deny rules (`deniedDomains`) can be **easily bypassed using direct IP addresses**.
+>
+> **Why this happens:** Domain filtering only checks DNS names, not resolved IP addresses.
+An attacker (or AI agent) can bypass domain rules by using IPs directly, or by using DNS servers you don't control.
+>
+> **Mitigation - Use `blockPrivateIPs`:** When `blockPrivateIPs: true`, connections to localhost, internal networks, and cloud metadata services (169.254.169.254) are blocked, protecting against the most critical attacks (credential theft, internal network access).
+However, public IP addresses remain unrestricted.
+>
+> **Recommendation:**
+> - **Always enable `blockPrivateIPs: true`** when using `allowAll` if running on cloud infrastructure (AWS/GCP/Azure) or with internal services.
+> - If you need to block specific public destinations, domain filtering alone is insufficient - you would need full IP/CIDR-based filtering (see GitHub issues for roadmap).
+>
+> **Use case:** This feature is designed for AI agents that need general web access while maintaining **strict filesystem security**.
+The primary security boundary is the filesystem, not the network.

 #### Filesystem Configuration